 However, walls recently painted in neutral colours appeal to just about everyone.

-You see it time and time again on property shows: A quick paint job can transform a place.
+You see it time and time again: A quick paint job can transform a place.

 It can turn a dark and creepy cave into a light and airy cottage.

 Painting is one of the most effective ways to add thousands to your property.

 While you can do the painting yourself, I’ve found painters are one of the more affordable tradespeople to hire.